-Roland Mathias Poetry PrizeThe Roland Mathias Prize for poetry was first awarded in 2005 under the auspices of the Brecknock Society and Museum Friends, to commemorate the life and work of the poet and literary critic, Roland Mathias, who lived in Brecon for nearly 40 years.
+Roland Mathias Poetry PrizeThe Roland Mathias Prize for poetry was first awarded in 2005 under the auspices of the Brecknock Society and Museum Friends.
+It was established to commemorate the life and work of the poet and literary critic, Roland Mathias, who lived in Brecon for nearly 40 years.
 The Prize, for Welsh poetry in the English language, was latterly awarded as part of the Wales Book of the Year run by Literature Wales.
 But the fund, donated for the Prize by Roland Mathias, has sadly now run its course.